mmayla/spendesk-3d-workshop/README.md

   - Test in isolation with scene preview
 - Scene refinement and tour points (15 min)

-### Phase 3: The Grand Integration (10 minutes)
+### Phase 3: Showcase & Celebration (10 minutes)
-- All scenes automatically appear in master scene
+- Teams showcase their individual creations
-- **Grand Tour** showcasing all team districts
+- Tour each team's unique 3D world
-- Virtual world exploration and celebration!
+- Celebrate the creativity and diversity!

 ## 🔧 Technical Details